mhyatt000/retexture/README.md

 * Yields a black image
     * could be due to external servers having limited GUI
     * could be due to problems with the GPU and CUDA compatible libraries
-* Blender provides lower level gpu support... see [docs](https://docs.blender.org/api/current/gpu.html)
+* Blender provides lower level gpu support... see [Blender Official Docs](https://docs.blender.org/api/current/gpu.html)

 ### Memory required increases with job runtime
 * Blender keeps a history of all operations